Do you have chordoma?

 Chordoma tissue is critical for research, but scientists have struggled to find the samples needed to learn what drives chordoma and how it might be treated.
 The Chordoma Foundation Biobank is solving this problem by collecting samples from patients nationwide, providing the first centralized source of chordoma samples and data to the research community.
-Our goal is to create a collection of chordoma tissue large enough to do adequately-sized studies and meet the needs of researchers interested in studying chordoma.
+Our goal is to create a collection of chordoma tissue large enough to enable adequately-sized studies and meet the needs of researchers interested in studying chordoma.

 The Chordoma Foundation operates the Biobank under an institutional review board (IRB) approved research protocol.
-The Kellyn Group, a consulting firm specializing in biobanking, manages Biobank operations and ensures compliance with the research protocol.
 Specimens are stored and processed at The Ohio State University’s Human Tissue Resource Network, a nationally-known leader in biobanking.
 Our biobank team works closely with hospitals to coordinate tissue collection.
 Standardized kits make it easy for any hospital to provide tissue samples.